Into-The-Blu/NumberGuesser/README.md

 Project URL: https://roadmap.sh/projects/number-guessing-game

+Requires: Python 3.6+ installed

+Program is a standalone .py file.
+Store wherever you want it to live

 Thank you for taking the time to play this!

 This is my roadmap.sh Number Guesser project entry - it (should) meet the following requirements: